filip1/dearmep/doc/data-conversion.md

 As you can see, one of the MEPs in our dump doesn’t have a portrait right now, but `--not-found ignore` told DearMEP to simply not create a portrait file for that person.

+**Please note:**
+The European Parliament requests attribution for using these photos.
+See their [legal notice](https://www.europarl.europa.eu/legal-notice/) for more information.

 Our `portraits` directory now contains about 40 MB of MEP faces.
 The next step would be to import all of them into the DearMEP database.
 However, first, let’s download one more image: